 The last Christmas blog post I have for you is on vegan Christmas recipes.
 I chose to do it last because it was the hardest to do.
 This list focuses on fun Christmas-themed recipes over recipe recommendations for your Christmas festivities, ranging from a Grinch cake to snow globe cupcakes.

-Try these vegan Christmas recipes today.
+Try these vegan Christmas recipes today, including but not limited to the following.

 One of the easiest things to make vegan is a veggie tray because all you need is plain, raw veggies and your favorite thing of hummus.
 Here’s a veggie tray wreath from Make It Dairy Free.